GrailFinder/gf-lt/README.md

 - empty input to continue bot msg gens new msg index and bot icon;
 - sometimes bots put additional info around the tool call, have a regexp to match tool call; +
 - remove all panics from code; +
-- new chat is not saved in db;
+- new chat replaces old ones in db;